 Combining AI and remote sensing to quantify ecological change

 Remote sensing tools have expanded our ability to make measurements of the environment, but this can be a very labor- and time-intensive process due to the sheer volume of data that remote sensing produces.
 To reduce this bottleneck, I have collaborated with the Visual Computing Lab (based in Pisa, Italy) to create a pipeline for processing large imagery that uses the AI-assisted image segmentation software, TagLab.
 This program automates the process of measuring (segmenting) objects within images while maintaining high accuracy and spatial resolution (sub-centimeter), and measures the three-dimensional surfaces of objects.
-We have used this program to efficiently analyze large photomosaics produced from our underwater remote sensing techniques, allowing us to quantify impacts of disturbance and subsequent change on coral reefs.
+We have used this program to efficiently analyze large photomosaics produced from our underwater remote sensing techniques, allowing us to detect fine-scale changes in reef communities (e.g., from disturbance) at the scale of reefs, but with the resolution of coral colonies.

 The TagLab user interface showing a healthy, 5 x 5 meter coral reef plot in 2018 (left) and the same plot after a marine heatwave in 2019.
 All 910 coral colonies in each photomosaic (pink = live, brown = dead) were measured fully automatically.